For a read-aloud of this story, check out https://anchor.fm/ann-frailey/episodes/Grace-Nelsons-Murder-esf84i

 Grace slapped the counter and swallowed, her gaze fixed on her father’s side table.
 “I poisoned her.”

 “Aw, heck, she was poisoning me.
 Well, my sunset years, so to speak.
 Forget about it.”
 Nelson picked up his datapad and tapped it.
 “It won’t happen again.
 It’s not like you’re a serial killer or anything.”
 He grinned and darted a glance at his daughter before returning to his pad.
 “Then I’d have to poison you.”

 Grace’s cooled gaze traveled from her father’s bowl to the cabinet and back to his bowl.

 When Omega’s shadow appeared in Grace Nelson’s bedroom that night, she stifled a scream.
 Catching her breath, she gritted her teeth.
 “Lawman, is that you?
 Trying to scare me—”

 Omega, dressed in a flowing, purple tunic with green leggings and orange slippers held up a long-fingered hand and huffed.
 “Hardly!”
 He circled the perimeter of the room.
 “I’ve been watching you, Grace Nelson, and I think you’re on the brink of great self-discovery.”
 He stroked his chin.
 “Or self-destruction.”

 Grace took a step closer, her hands balled into fists.
-“Who the h—?”
+“Who the hell—?”

 Omega flourished a graceful bow.
 “My name is Omega, last son of…oh, never mind.
 Listen, human, I’m trying to save your miserable life and offer you a chance.
 The Bhuaci are notoriously suspicious of strangers, and you certainly put their hackles up by killing one of their own, even though they admit—privately of course—that Mara’s moons weren’t in proper alignment—as they say.”